EZabotkin/docs-sample-anon/docs/workflow/quickstart.md

 # Very Quick Quickstart (Workflow Platform)

-> Goal: Build a minimal workflow (Webhook → Code → HTTP Client) in under 10 minutes.
+> Goal: Build a minimal workflow (Webhook → Code → HTTP Client) in less than 10 minutes.

 ## 1) Create a Webhook trigger
 1. Create a new workflow.